concord-consortium/cloud-file-manager/readme.md

 ## Integrating Cloud File Manager

-There are two ways to integrate Cloud File Manager into an application
+There are three ways to integrate Cloud File Manager into an application:

-* Have Cloud File Manager create an iframe that wraps an application on the *same* domain - cross-domain frames are not supported by design.
+* Have Cloud File Manager create an iframe that wraps an application on the *same* domain - cross-domain frames are not supported by design (e.g. SageModeler).
+* Install `@concord-consortium/cloud-file-manager` via npm/yarn and import/require its modules locally (e.g. CODAP v3).
-* Embed Cloud File Manager into the application and use as a library
+* [Deprecated] Embed Cloud File Manager pre-built bundles into the application and use as a library (e.g. CODAP v2).

 ### Iframe Integration